What to Do in Manila, You Ask? Here’s our Top 7! (City)

 Manila Ocean Park

-The first marine-themed park in the Philippines presents you with many marine life attractions at a very affordable price.
-For as low as 700 PHP, (subject to promos), get to enter the following:
+The first marine-themed park in the Philippines offers numerous attractions at an affordable price.
+For as low as 700 PHP (subject to promos), you can enjoy:

 • Oceanarium